Introduction

 Estimated time: 12 minutes

-The integration of data from heterogeneous sources is a particular focus of these scenarios, as the hackathon aims to explore the infrastructures, tools, and knowledge required for this.
-Hence, participants are invited to reflect on the strengths and needs of these data services, the availability of tools, and the knowledge barriers to developing research approaches based on this integration of data.
+The integration of data from heterogeneous sources is explored through a series of use cases or scenarios, which touch on different infrastructures, tools, disciplinary perspectives and skills.
+While the hackathon proposes a set of scenarios, participants are encouraged to think expansively.
+While doing so, participants are invited to reflect on the strengths and needs of these data services, the availability of tools, and the knowledge barriers to developing research approaches based on these infrastructures.
 The role of Artificial Intelligence models in supporting coding and agentic processes in software development is of further interest.

-For the Hackaton a series of scenarios are presnted.
-To investigate your chosen scenario, we will go through the following steps:
+To design a scenario, we will go through the following steps:

 Step 1: Familiarisation with the scenarios

-Familiarise yourself with the summary of each scenario, as it sets out the context and general theme to be investigated, and begin shaping your research questions.
+Read the summary of each scenario, as it sets out a proposed context and general theme to be investigated, and begin shaping your research questions.

-Access the available datasets in the DRI services and explore them to identify the most suitable datasets, sub-datasets and associated metadata that can potentially help address your research question/s.
+Explore the proposed datasets and others in the DRI services to identify suitable datasets, sub-datasets and associated metadata that can potentially help address your research question/s.

 - What research questions have you identified?